 - Investigate security violations when they occur.

 - Protect sensitive information using data encryption programs and firewalls.

 - Prepare damage reports on security breaches.

-- Conduct penetration testing by simulating attacks to look for system vulnerabilities before they can be exploited.
+- Conduct penetration tests by simulating attacks to look for system vulnerabilities before hackers exploit them.

 - Research the latest information technology (IT) security trends.

 Why is there an Underrepresentation of Women in Cybersecurity?